tak-o-kat/go-lito/README.md

   - Allow users to use their own grafana dashboard by providing the proper API's

-- SolidStart - Solid-lito
+- SolidStart - Solid-Lito

   - An alternative to NextJS.
 Another web UI

 - Docker Containers
   - Go-lito and SQLite
-  - Next-Lito and Solid-lito
+  - Next-Lito and Solid-Lito

-## Go-lito installation
+## Go-Lito installation

 The following instructions are only for go-lito, which will run on your node and collect your log data.

-It's recommended you firt try and run go-lito manually before using unit files.
+It's recommended you first try and run go-lito manually before using unit files.

 #### Here are the manual instructions: